 - gaining an excessive amount of weight while pregnant

-- having a previous delivery of a baby who was over 9 pounds
+- having a previous delivery of a baby who weighted more than 9 pounds

 - having high blood pressure